flatironinstitute/SlurmUtil/README.md

 # Getting Started
 ## Prerequisites
-The data sources of our monitoring tool are listed as the following and thus should be available to use.
+The following are the listed data sources for our monitoring tool, which should be accessible for use.
 ### Slurm
-Slurm configuration file can be accessed at /etc/slurm/slurm.conf.
+Slurm commands should be able to run on the same node.

 ### Bright
-Birght certificates are stored under ./prometheus.cm/.
-Bright configuration is in config/config.json under key "bright".
+Birght monitoring interface should be accessible.
+The "bright" key can be found in the config/config.json file, which contains the configuration settings for Bright.

 ### MQTT and cluster_host_mon.py
-MQTT configuration is in config/config.json under key "mqtt".
-The host monitoring deamon (cluster_host_mon.py) should be installed on the nodes and report data to MQTT server.
+For data to be reported to the MQTT server, the cluster_host_mon.py host monitoring daemon needs to be installed on all nodes.
+The "mqtt" key can be found in the config/config.json file, which contains the configuration settings for MQTT.

-### Install InfluxDB
+### InfluxDB
-We save monitoring data in a time-series database: InfluxDB.
+We save our monitoring data in a time-series database: InfluxDB.

+#### Installation
 For CentOS,
 ```
 wget https://dl.influxdata.com/influxdb/releases/influxdb-1.8.1.x86_64.rpm